European System of Financial Supervision (ESFS)

 The EBA, ESMA and the EIOPA are EU agencies with their own legal personalities and are represented by their respective Chairs.
 The ESAs must act independently and only in the interests of the EU as a whole.
 They are accountable to Parliament and the Council for their actions.

 The primary objective of the ESAs, as defined in their respective founding regulations (the ‘ESAs Regulations’), is to protect the public interest by helping to underpin the stability and effectiveness of the financial system.
-More specifically, the ESAs play a role in:

 The ESAs contribute to the development of a single rulebook by drafting two types of technical standards (regulatory technical standards and implementing technical standards), which are adopted by the Commission (as delegated or implementing acts).
-With a view to enhancing supervisory convergence, they issue guidelines and recommendations and have certain powers in cases of breaches of EU law by national supervisory authorities, emergency situations and disagreements between competent national authorities.
+With a view to enhancing supervisory convergence, they issue guidelines and recommendations and have certain powers in cases of breaches of EU law by national supervisory authorities, emergencies and disagreements between competent national authorities.

 In its relevant sector of activity, each of the ESAs, in consultation with the ESRB, is tasked with developing criteria for identifying and quantifying systemic risk and devising an adequate stress-testing regime for the institutions within its purview.
 The ESAs also initiate and coordinate EU-wide stress tests to assess the resilience of financial market participants.
-Financial market participants that are liable to pose a systemic risk must then be subjected to enhanced supervision.

 a.
 European Banking Authority (EBA)